alexnixon/alexnixon.github.io/index.md

 title: Alex on Code
 ---
 # Alex on Code
-{: style="text-align: center;" :}

-This is Alex on Code: the website of Alex Nixon, a London-based technologist.
+This is Alex on Code, a blog on programming and software by me, Alex Nixon.

 Occasionally I have thoughts which I think are worth sharing.
 When that happens I'll write them down and they'll appear here.
 Usually, but not always, they will be related to some aspect of programming, technology, or the craft of software engineering.